Railroad switch: Speeds over turnouts

-General

-Other considerations include the type of turnout (e.g. normal nose, swing nose, slips), wear and tear issues, and the weight and type of the vehicle passing over.
-Speeds for a trailing movement may be higher than for a facing movement.
-In many systems, speed limits vary depending on the type of train; for example, a turnout can have a "normal" speed limit for locomotive hauled trains, and a higher speed for multiple unit or high speed trains.

-Turnouts with curved or tangential switch blades have higher speed than old style turnouts with straight switch blades.

-Older turnouts use the same rail section, shaved down, for both stock rail and switch blade.
-Newer tangential turnouts use a stubbier rail section for the switch blade.
+Such specifications, however, are by no means universal: 1:16 is specified for 100 km/h standard-gauge track in Uganda.

+Turnouts on high-speed rail lines have much larger crossing numbers than the above, combined with swing noses.

 Assembly and transport

 Turnouts are large pieces of rail infrastructure which may be too big, wide, or heavy to transport in one piece.
 Special wagons can carry the pieces at approximately 45° from vertical, so that they fit within the structure gauge.
 Once all the pieces have arrived, the turnout is assembled sleeper by sleeper on site.
 A set of turnouts may be trial assembled beforehand off site, to check that everything fits.